 The Group's management considers the most relevant indicator of capital management to be the return on average capital employed (ROACE).
 Management expects return on average capital employed to be higher than cost of capital.
-Indicator ROACE is calculated as follows: earnings before interest and taxes EBIT (in the Consolidated statement of comprehensive Income of the Group presented as Profit from operations) / average capital.
+Indicator the Group presented as Profit from operations) / average capital.